 As mentioned previously, driving while intoxicated is a Class B misdemeanor in Texas and comes with a mandatory three days in jail.
 If an open container of alcohol is discovered in the vehicle, a penalty of up to six days confinement could be issued.
 In fact, even appearing in public while under the influence of drugs or alcohol is a Class C misdemeanor.
 Repeat drunk driving offenders, however, can expect to face felony charges, as well as more severe penalties, including the suspension or revocation of their driver’s license.

 Penalties for Misdemeanor Crimes in Texas

 Misdemeanor crimes are classified by classes: class A misdemeanors, class B misdemeanors, and class C misdemeanors.
 The class of misdemeanor corresponds to the seriousness of the offense, with a class A misdemeanor being the most serious, and a class C misdemeanor being the least serious.
+For instance, someone who is accused of taking items that are worth less than $100 will generally be charged with a Class C misdemeanor.
+If, on the other hand, the value of those items exceeds $100, but is less than $750, the charge will usually be enhanced to a class B misdemeanor.
+Finally, the theft of items valued at between $750 and $2,500 is considered a Class A misdemeanor.
+These rules may not, however, apply if the person being accused has any prior theft convictions on his or her record.
 According to Texas Penal Code Chapter 12.
 Punishments – Subchapter B, misdemeanors are penalized as follows:

 - Class A misdemeanors.
 A class A misdemeanor is penalized by: